zhaoqChen/AIENet/README.md

 ```

 ## Training and Evaluation
+Datasets used by AIENet can be downloaded from link: [https://pan.baidu.com/s/1YYXEikK2UVh-kMur0khacA](https://pan.baidu.com/s/1YYXEikK2UVh-kMur0khacA) with code 6mg9.

 To train the models of image dehazy, image motion deblur and image compression deblur on your own images, run
 ```